golemfactory/golem-docs/src/pages/docs/creators/common/requestor-provider-interaction.md

 }
 ```

-If all tasks in requestor scripts are completed the requestor will unsubscribe its demand from the market.
+When requestor script completes all the tasks or it was terminated, it will unsubscribe its demand from the market and release the allocation created at the begining of the process.

 ```bash
 DemandUnsubscribed {